brianjhuang/dsc180a-quarter-one/README.md

 You can also skip model training entirely if you have the weights by changing `TRAIN_MODEL` to False in `config/package_config.py`.

 If you would like to change where files save or any other settings in the model, please refer to `config/package_config.py`.

+## 1.3.
+Training the Classifier
+To train the model, `run.py all` will run the neccesary steps to load data, train fasttext embeddings, and make predictions.
+Please ensure that you have all the following files in the right place.

+**If you chose to collect the data:**
+- Ensure that both `data/raw_data/video_ids.txt` and `data/raw_data/video_labels.txt` are in their right folder.
+These contain the video links and data used for the mini-audit.
+- Check that the filepaths in `config/package_config.py` are the correct filepaths that you want values to save in.

+**If you chose to load weights**:
+- Ensure that the same steps in the snippet above are followed.
+- In `src/dataset/data` ensure that `feature_engineering_models_data` contains four files ending in `train_data.txt` and `input_features` contains four files ending in `embeddings.p`. `data` should also contain four files ending with `features.p`.
+- In `src/pseudoscientificvideosdetection/models/feature_extraction` ensure that there are four files ending in `.bin` (these are our model weights) and one ending in `.vec` (the fasttext pre-trained vectors loaded in earlier).
+- In `src/pseudoscientificvideosdetection/models` you should find `pseudoscience_model_final.hdf5`